Donald Trump and fascism: Anti-democratic sentiment and illiberalism

 Historians and election experts have compared Trump's anti-democratic tendencies and egotistical personality to the sentiments and rhetoric of Benito Mussolini and Italian fascism.

 Trumpism has been likened to Benito Mussolini's Italian fascism by critics of Trump.
 Historians and election experts have compared Trump's anti-democratic tendencies and egotistical personality to the sentiments and rhetoric of Benito Mussolini and Italian fascism.
-Trumpism heavily features authoritarian elements, over the prevalence of fascism and neo-fascism within Trumpism.
+Trumpism heavily features authoritarian elements, rather than fascist and neo-fascist ones.
 Several scholars have rejected comparisons with fascism, instead viewing Trump as authoritarian and populist.

-During his 2016 campaign, Trump implied that he would not accept the results of the 2016 United States presidential election if he did not win, preemptively claiming that he could only lose due to electoral fraud.
+During his 2016 campaign, Trump implied that he would not accept the election results if he did not win, preemptively claiming that he could only lose due to electoral fraud.
 Following his defeat by Joe Biden in the 2020 United States presidential election, Trump and other Republicans tried to overturn the results, making widespread false claims of fraud.
-Due to these false claims, in addition to the January 6 United States Capitol attack that Trump incited, political opponents have labeled Trump as a "threat to democracy".
+Due to these false claims, in addition to the January 6 United States Capitol attack that Trump incited, political opponents have labeled Trump as a "threat to democracy."

 By 2020, journalist Patrick Cockburn stated that Trump's politics risked turning the United States into an illiberal democracy similar to Turkey, Poland, Hungary, Brazil, and the Philippines.
-According to civil rights lawyer Burt Neuborne and political theorist William E. Connolly, Trump's rhetoric employs tropes similar to those used by fascists in Germany to persuade citizens (at first a minority) to give up democracy, by using a barrage of falsehoods, half-truths, personal invective, xenophobia, national-security scares, religious bigotry, white racism, exploitation of economic insecurity, and a never-ending search for scapegoats.
+According to civil rights lawyer Burt Neuborne and political theorist William E. Connolly, Trump's rhetoric employs tropes similar to those used by fascists in Germany to persuade citizens (at first a minority) to give up democracy by using a barrage of falsehoods, half-truths, personal invective, xenophobia, national-security scares, religious bigotry, white racism, exploitation of economic insecurity, and a never-ending search for scapegoats.
 Some research has highlighted Trump's connections to neoliberalism and has argued that his policies represent an intensification of such policies as part of a "fascist creep" on American politics.
 Corporatocracy and plutocracy are concepts often used to describe corporate elitism associated with Trump.

 During his 2024 campaign, Trump has made numerous authoritarian and antidemocratic statements.
-Trump's previous comments, such as suggesting he can "terminate" the Constitution to reverse his election loss, his claim that he would only be a dictator on "day one" of his presidency and not after, (Note: Attributed to multiple references: Ronaldi 2023; Graham 2023; Wren 2023; Jackson 2023; Gold 2023b; Alfero 2023) his promise to use the Justice Department to go after his political enemies, and his plan to use the Insurrection Act of 1807 to deploy the military in Democratic cities and states, have raised concerns over Trump's rhetoric.
+Trump's previous comments, such as suggesting he can "terminate" the Constitution to reverse his election loss; his claim that he would only be a dictator on "day one" of his presidency and not after; (Note: Attributed to multiple references: Ronaldi 2023; Graham 2023; Wren 2023; Jackson 2023; Gold 2023b; Alfero 2023) his promise to use the Justice Department to go after his political enemies; and his plan to use the Insurrection Act of 1807 to deploy the military in Democratic cities and states, have raised concerns over Trump's rhetoric.

 During his tenure as president, Trump and his allies attempted to designate Antifa, an opposition movement, as a terrorist organization.
 Previous attempts at framing opponents of fascism as terrorists were also done by 1930s fascists.